jgreenemi/Parris/README.md

 (env) $ pip install -r requirements.txt
 ```

+## How To Use ##

+To use Parris, follow the [Getting Started guide](/docs/GETTING-STARTED.md) which will take you from setup all the way to launching your first ML training stack.

 ## FAQ ##

 Consult the [FAQ page in the documentation](/docs/FAQ.md) as many questions are answered there.
 If your question was not answered, please get in touch, either via a new Github Issue (preferred) or via an email below.
 The former is preferred as others with the same question can benefit from seeing the answer posted publicly.